bitquence/bitquence/README.md

 # @bitquence (Jonathan)
-👋 hi! my name is jonathan and i am a 16 year old software/systems engineer from france.
+👋 hi! my name is jonathan and i am a 16 year old software/systems engineer from france.\
-✍️ also interested in blockchain technology and miner extractable value research
+✍️ also interested in blockchain technology and miner extractable value research\
+📩 talk to me over twitter or on keybase @bitquence

-## Stack (sorted by proficiency):
+## Technologies (sorted by proficiency):
 - Python
 - Solidity
 - Rust